-Section 6-10-4.
+Section 6-11-4.
 Department of Finance.
 Pensions.
 The town shall continue to participate in the "pension system" adopted for the officers, elected officials and employees of the town and nothing in this Charter shall be interpreted to alter the rights of any employee or officer therein.
-The Manager, with Council approval, may amend or alter the pension system now in effect, subject to any limitation imposed by the Connecticut General Statutes or by the town budget or by any collective bargaining agreement.
+The Manager, with Council and Board of Finance approval, may amend or alter the pension system now in effect, subject to any limitation imposed by the Connecticut General Statutes or by the town budget or by any collective bargaining agreement.
 The Manager, with Council approval, shall administer the pension system, receive applications from employees for retirement, and determine the eligibility of said persons for pensions; shall determine periodically the members in the employment of the town who are eligible to retire and the pensions payable to them, contract for necessary actuarial service in connection with the pension plan, and propose estimates for approval for sums necessary to be appropriated for each ensuing fiscal year for the purpose of meeting the obligations of the town regarding pensions.
 The Finance Director shall maintain a file for each person in the service of the town containing all information pertinent to the status, pay and service of each person.
+The Board of Finance and the Town Council shall include the annual actuarially determined contribution, as calculated by a qualified independent actuary engaged by the Town, in the annual General Fund budget.

-Section 6-10-5.
+Section 6-11-5.
 Department of Finance.
 Pay Plan.
 The Manager, with Council approval, is authorized to prepare and administer a pay plan for appointed employees of the town, provided nothing herein shall be in derogation of the budgetary powers of the Council or the Board of Finance, or in derogation of the powers of the Board of Education with respect to its employees, as set forth in this Charter or in the Connecticut General Statutes.